 Flashcards are simple and often an underexploited resource.
 We chose to introduce flashcards over notes as they encourage studying through active recall, which is considered one of the best practices to learn effectively.

-You can access them with a mere click on your smartphone, which makes it ridiculously easy for you to fall into study sessions and let you take advantage of short amounts of time available throughout the week.
+You can access them with a mere click on your smartphone, which makes it ridiculously easy for you to fall into study sessions and let you take advantage of the short amounts of time available throughout the week.

 Practicing Clinical-Focused Flashcards on Pre-PG